viciousviper/CloudFS/README.md

 ## Future plans

 - include additional gateways for more Cloud storage services
-- update OneDrive and Google Drive gateways to new API versions
 - improve usability of cloud service authentication dialogs